 Section 1031 of the Internal Revenue Service Tax Code allows an investor to defer taxes on the profitable sale of a property as long as they “exchange” the sale proceeds into another property that is considered to be “like kind.”
 There is no limit to the number of 1031 Exchanges that can be completed so, in theory, an investor could complete a series of successive exchanges over time, allowing their profits to grow tax deferred indefinitely.

-In order to receive the tax breaks associated with a 1031 Exchange, there are a few rules that must be followed:
+In order to receive these tax breaks, there are 1031 exchange rules that must be followed:

 - Like Kind Test: The Replacement Property must be “of the same nature or character” as the Relinquished Property.
 In addition, it must be located in the United States and held for “productive use in a trade or business or for investment.”

 - Time: From the sale date of the Relinquished Property, the Replacement Property must be identified within 45 calendar days and the purchase of it must be completed within 180 calendar days.